thegetty/scores/content/09/commentary.md

 ## Notes {.notes-heading}

-[^1]: Alison Knowles, “Curriculum Vitae,” in idem, *Indigo Island: Art Works by Alison Knowles* (Saarbrücken, Germany: Stadtgalerie Saarbrücken, 1994), 117.
+[^1]: Alison Knowles, “Curriculum Vitae,” in *Indigo Island: Art Works by Alison Knowles* (Saarbrücken, Germany: Stadtgalerie Saarbrücken, 1994), 117.

 [^2]: Hannah B. Higgins, “Love’s Labor’s Lost and Found: A Meditation on Fluxus, Family, and Something Else,” *Art Journal* 69, nos.
 1–2 (May 2010): 13.
 Knowles herself said, “For me the real world is the right place to start from, whether you are making art, a performance, music, or dinner.”
 Alison Knowles, interview by Linda M. Montano, in Linda M. Montano, *Performance Artists Talking in the Eighties: Sex, Food, Money/Fame, Ritual/Death* (Berkeley: University of California Press, 2000), 173.